FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 ## Chlorophyll-specific growth rates {.unnumbered}

-We used logistic curve fits (Fig. S1) to determine chlorophyll-specific growth rates (μ; d^−1^) for PC-rich and PE-rich cultures of *Synechococcus* sp. grown under spectral wavebands of 405, 450, 470, 530, 620, 660, or 730 nm, and [O~2~]  of 250 µM or 2.5 µM (Fig. <a href="#fig:GrowthRate">1</a>.
+We used logistic curve fits (Fig. S1) to determine chlorophyll-specific growth rates (μ; d^−1^) for PC-rich and PE-rich cultures of *Synechococcus* sp. grown under spectral wavebands centred at 405, 450, 470, 530, 620, 660, or 730 nm, and [O~2~]  of 250 µM or 2.5 µM (Fig. <a href="#fig:GrowthRate">1</a>.
 Cell-specific growth rates (µ) were also determined using OD~720~ (Fig. S2).
 Strain, growth waveband, [O~2~], and their interactions, significantly affected μ (Table S4).

 PC-rich and PE-rich *Synechococcus* sp. grow under 2.5 µM [O~2~], across the range of tested spectral wavebands from 405 – 730 nm.
 In contrast under 250 µM [O~2~], the PC-rich strain failed to grow under 405 nm, while the PE-rich strain failed to grow under 405, 450, and 730 nm.
-Failure of growth under 405 & 450 nm is consistent with accelerated photoinactivation of PSII under blue wavebands, which increases the cost of growth XXXXMURPHY 2017XXXX.
+Failure of growth under 405 & 450 nm is consistent with accelerated photoinactivation of PSII under blue wavebands, which increases the cost of growth [@murphyPhotoinactivationPhotosystemII2017].
 The PC-rich strain showed generally similar growth rates under 2.5 and 250 µM [O~2~], across tested spectral wavebands (nm).
 In contrast the PE-rich strain achieved faster growth rates under 2.5 µM [O~2~] than under 250 µM [O~2~].
-PE-rich *Synechococcus* are typically found at greater depths, and lower light, than are PC-rich strains XXXXREFERENCESXXXX, but we suggest that the PE-rich strains are actually limited to lower light by an interaction between light and full air-saturated [O~2~].
+PE-rich *Synechococcus* are typically found at greater depths, and lower light, than are PC-rich strains [@haverkampColorfulMicrodiversitySynechococcus2009a;  @sliwinska-wilczewskaEcophysiologicalCharacteristicsRed2018], but we suggest that the PE-rich strains are actually limited to lower light by an interaction between light and full air-saturated [O~2~].
 In lower oxygen waters PE-rich strains are likely able to exploit higher light niches.

 PC-rich *Synechococcus* sp. showed a peak in growth rate under red light of 620 or 660 nm, absorbed by phycocyanin and chlorophyll.
 Under 2.5 µM [O~2~] the PE-rich strain showed highest growth rates under 530 nm-660 nm absorbed by phycoerythin, phycocyanin and chlorophyll; while under 250 µM O~2~], the PE-rich strain showed the highest growth rate under green light of 530 nm absorbed by phycoerythrin.